connorrothschild/v2/content/home/experience.md

   company_url = "https://www.socom.mil/"
   location = "Tampa, Florida"
   date_start = "2020-05-30"
-  date_end = ""
+  date_end = “2020-08-08"
   description = """
-Through a fellowship with [Coding It Forward](https://www.codingitforward.com/), I am working as a data science intern with the US Special Operations Command.
-Along with another intern, I am assisting in the creation of an algorithm geared toward the predictive maintenance of helicopters.
+Through a fellowship with [Coding It Forward](https://www.codingitforward.com/), I worked as a data science intern with the US Special Operations Command.
+I assisted in the creation a machine learning model for predictive maintenance on CV-22 helicopters to reduce downtime & improve readiness.
+I also built a fullstack web application from scratch that automates the process of verifying inventory data.
+The tool is expected to save roughly 2500 man hours and $102,000 annually.
-  """

 [[experience]]
   title = "Data Science and Research Intern"